Gilbert, Arizona

-Gilbert has made a rapid transformation from an agriculture-based community to an economically diverse suburban center located in the southeastern valley of the Greater Phoenix area.
-It has grown at an extremely high rate over the last three decades, increasing in population from 5,717 in 1980 to 267,918 as of the 2020 census.
-The town grew at an average annual rate of over 10% during this 40-year period.
-It is the largest incorporated town in the United States.
+Gilbert is a town in Maricopa County, Arizona, United States.
+Located southeast of Phoenix, Gilbert is home to 288,128 residents.
+It is the fifth-most populous municipality in Arizona and is considered a suburb of Phoenix.

+Incorporated on July 6, 1920, Gilbert was once known as the "Hay Shipping Capital of the World".

 History

 Gilbert was established by William "Bobby" Gilbert, who provided land to the Arizona Eastern Railway in 1902 to construct a rail line between Phoenix and Florence, Arizona.
-Ayer's Grocery Store, the first store in Gilbert, opened in 1910 and became the location of the first post office in 1912.
-The location of the town post office moved several times before settling on the east side of Gilbert Road in downtown, where it still stands today.
-In 1912, many Mormons who had fled the Mormon colonies in Mexico due to the actions of the forces of Pancho Villa settled in Gilbert.
+Ayer's Grocery Store, Gilbert's first store, opened in 1910 and became the location of the first post office in 1912.
+The post office moved several times before settling on the east side of Gilbert Road in downtown, where it stands today.
+In 1912, many Mormons who had fled the Mormon colonies in Mexico due to the actions of Pancho Villa's forces settled in Gilbert.
 By 1915, they began holding church meetings at the Gilbert Elementary School.
 In 1918, they were organized into the Gilbert Ward.

-Incorporated in July 1920, Gilbert was primarily a farming community fueled by the rail line and construction of the Roosevelt Dam and the Eastern and Consolidated Canals.
+Incorporated on July 6, 1920, Gilbert was primarily a farming community fueled by the rail line and construction of the Roosevelt Dam and the Eastern and Consolidated Canals.
 It remained an agricultural town for many years and was known as the "Hay Capital of the World" from 1911 until the late 1920s.

-In 2019, the town ranked highly on three national surveys, related to safety, livability and family life; it was named the fourth-safest (of 182 communities), twelfth-most livable town, and seventh-best place to raise a family in the United States.

 Geography

-Gilbert is located in the southeast portion of the Phoenix metropolitan area.
+Gilbert is in the southeastern Phoenix metropolitan area.
 It is south of Mesa, northeast of Chandler, and northwest of Queen Creek.